MayankPadhi-0709/FitPal/README.md

 ## About The Project

 This project is an AI assistant designed to help users manage their health and fitness.
 It provides a comprehensive solution for tracking daily diets and following personalized health guidelines, whether for specific diet plans or medical conditions.
-The assistant uses a combination of advanced AI and user-friendly features like voice chat, WhatsApp notifications, and interactive dashboards to make managing your well-being simple and accessible.
+The assistant uses a combination of advanced AI and user-friendly features like chat, email notifications, and interactive dashboards to make managing your well-being simple and accessible.
 It's built to help a wide range of people, from fitness enthusiasts and athletes to the elderly and those recovering from illness, giving them the tools they need to achieve their health goals.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>